ypaulsussman/learning-log/src/pages/blog/Revisiting Daily UA Regimen.md

 There is a possible future weakness of my current system, and it hinges on a parallel realization I'd had while writing.

-Anecxperidotally, adult learners of `/* as a Foreign Language/` are either doing it...
+Anecxperidotally, adult learners of `${L2} as a Foreign Language` are either doing it...
 1. for business/academic interests, in which case they usually have both
   * a specific and falsifiable performance goal, and
   * a specific and falsifiable time constraint: and, thus,